HomeA-Z Commands40 Simple Yet Effective Linux Shell and Bash Script Examples

 16. Concatenating Strings

 String processing is of extreme importance to a wide range of modern bash scripts.
 Thankfully, it is much more comfortable in bash and allows for a more precise, concise way to implement this.
-See the below example for a glance into bash string concatenation.
+See the example below for a glance at bash string concatenation.

 #!/bin/bash